scalameter/scalameter.github.com/home/gettingstarted/0.7/configuration.md

 To explore these parts in more depth, we will modify the `RangeBenchmark` from the <a href="/home/gettingstarted/0.7/simplemicrobenchmark">Simple benchmark</a> section.
 We focus on the executor part first.
-We will no longer inherit the `PerformanceTest.Quickbenchmark` class, but `PerformanceTest` directly.
+We will no longer inherit the `Bench.Quickbenchmark` class, but `Bench` directly.
 Doing this requires that we manually define three parts of the testing pipeline, namely, the members `executor`, `reporter` and `persistor`.

     import org.scalameter.api._

-    object RangeBenchmark extends PerformanceTest {
+    object RangeBenchmark extends Bench {

       /* configuration */